-The data on which the maps are based are published in Volume 1.1 as absolute numbers (number of deaths, population with a particular characteristic, etc.) and as the percentages, ratios, etc. which have been mapped (see Appendix 1.1 for details).
-Some of the data are also available in the HealthWIZ database.
+The data on which the maps are based are published in Volume 6.1 and are also available in the HealthWIZ database.
+In each of these formats the data are available as absolute numbers (number of deaths, population with a particular characteristic, etc.) and as the percentages, ratios, etc. which have been mapped (see Appendix 1.1 for details).